brianmay/penguin_brian/src/_debian_lts/2020-01-25-Debian_LTS_report.markdown

 * Rebuild debian package with fix.
 * Attempt to debug new error running tests.
 * assertion 'G_IS_OBJECT (object)' failed.
-* Rerum gdb after compiling with -O0 instead of -O2.
+* Rerun gdb after compiling with -O0 instead of -O2.
 * Produce new stack trace.
 * Post email to debian-lts.
 * assertion 'G_IS_OBJECT (object)' failed.